ni/measurement-plugin-labview/docs/README.md

 4. Use `Measurement Framework` and run the measurements interactively in InstrumentStudio.
 For more details, please refer to the section [Using the Measurement Framework plugin in InstrumentStudio](#using-the-measurement-framework-plugin-in-instrumentstudio).

 Note: The Line and Load regulation measurements have not been tested with real hardware.
-They have only been tested with the simulated instruments.
+They have only been tested with simulated instruments.

 ---